Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 What is Zero Trust?

-Zero Trust solution
+Zero Trust Solution

 GDPR-compliant

-Zero Trust IT security consulting
+Zero Trust consulting for IT security

 What is ISO 27001?